Headgum: 2 Jews Talking

 Josh Heller and Erika Brooks Adickman analyze pop culture, gender, politics, and life, from a Jewish standpoint.
 2 Jews Talking premiered on April 4, 2016, and was retired after 90 episodes on February 5, 2019.

 8-Bit Book Club

 Hosts Brian Murphy, Emily Axford, and Caldwell Tanner discuss video game novels.
 8-Bit Book Club debuted on September 27, 2016, and aired its final episode on April 2, 2018.
+The program still runs periodically on Not Another DnD Podcast, sometimes as Adventure Book Theatre.

 Black Girls Talking

 Hosts Alesia, Fatima, Aurelia, and Ramou provide their opinions on a diverse range of topics, with specific attention to the perspective and representation of people of color.
 Black Girls Talking ended on October 13, 2016.

 Cloverfeels

-Mike Falzone and Steve Zaragoza review and analyze the 'Cloverfield' movie franchise.
+Mike Falzone and Steve Zaragoza review and analyze the Cloverfield movie franchise.
 Cloverfeels aired its last episode on August 16, 2017; becoming a segment on Falzone and Zaragoza's Dynamic Banter! podcast.

 Come Out, Come Out

 Each episode, host Mo Welch invites a guest onto the podcast to talk about their experience with coming out.
 Come Out, Come Out was retired on September 15, 2017.